Sprites-and-Dice/sprites-and-dice/drupalimport/README.md

 	- image.CustomImage
 	- podcast.Podcast
 	- game.Game
-- Each model needs its own "fixture".
-In the case of Wagtail, we can't actually use standard Django fixtures, so we're essentially cleaning up our exported data to make the import process a little easier.
+- All non-page models will be created at the same time as the pages they are associated with, so they will be bundled within the page content.

 - Run the command `./manage.py create_fixtures`
-- This command will parse the export data and place fixture data in `/drupalimport/data/*.json`
+- This command will parse the export data and place fixture data in `/drupalimport/data/pages.json`

 ## Step 3: Import into Wagtail with a `manage.py` command

-- This is the part where we actually tap into Wagtail and import our data.

-- `./manage.py import_images`
-- `./manage.py import_games`
-- `./manage.py import_podcasts`
-- `./manage.py import_pages`
+- Run the command `./manage.py import_pages`